 Vegetable Prices

-Vegetables, especially seasonal ones, are a healthy and affordable option.
-Here are the prices of some greens we found:
+Vegetables, especially those in season, are a healthy and affordable option.
+Here are the prices of some vegetables we found:

 Leaves and Salads